merv1n34k/CalenBOT/README.md

 # CalenBOT

-***ATTENTION!!*** **This project in only in it's alpha version, many things are broken and won't work as expected!
-The stable version could be released in a few weeks**

-A telegram bot for use in groups to send a scheduled messages such as your university's lessons schedule
+A telegram bot for groups to send repetitive scheduled messages, such as your university's lessons schedule

 ## Requirements